VirusFriendly/GobBLE/README.md

 A static preview can be [found here](https://github.com/VirusFriendly/GobBLE/raw/master/assets/GobBLE_static.html)

+A dynamic preview can be seen on [Binder](https://mybinder.org/v2/gh/VirusFriendly/GobBLE/master)

 # Get Started

 If you're unfamiliar with using Jupyter notebooks, [here's a simple tutorial](http://opentechschool.github.io/python-data-intro/core/notebook.html)